neohugo/neohugo/docs/content/en/functions/strings/SliceString.md

 {{ slicestr "BatMan" 0 3 }} → Bat
 ```

-The START and END arguments represent the endpoints of a [half-open interval], a concept that may be difficult to grasp when first encountered.
+The START and END arguments represent the endpoints of a half-open [interval](g), a concept that may be difficult to grasp when first encountered.
 You may find that the [`strings.Substr`] function is easier to understand.

-[half-open interval]: /getting-started/glossary/#interval
 [`strings.Substr`]: /functions/strings/substr/